dragonflydb/documentation/docs/command-reference/sorted-sets/zunionstore.md

 - Use the `WEIGHTS` option to apply different importance levels to each set in the union.
   This can be useful in ranking scenarios where certain sets carry more weight than others.
-- The `AGGREGATE` option is especially helpful when you don’t necessarily want to sum scores but need the minimum or maximum scores for shared elements across sets.
+- The `AGGREGATE` option is especially helpful when you don't necessarily want to sum scores but need the minimum or maximum scores for shared elements across sets.

 ## Common Mistakes